pythagoras-dev/parameterizable/README.md

 - Implement the `.essential_param_names` property to expose the core parameters which determine the object's behavior.

-## Key Classes, Functions, and Constants
+## Key Classes, Methods and Functions,

 - `ParameterizableClass`: Base class for parameterizable objects.
 Derive your class from it to enable the library’s features.
-- `JsonSerializedParams`: A string containing JSON-serialized parameters.
+- `JsonSerializedObject`: A string containing JSON-serialized object.
 - `ParameterizableClass.get_params()`: Implement in your subclass to return the configuration dictionary needed to recreate the object.
+- `ParameterizableClass.get_default_params()`: Class method returning default parameters for the class as a dictionary.
 - `ParameterizableClass.essential_param_names`: Implement in your subclass to return the names of the core parameters which determine the object's behavior.
 If not implemented, all parameters are considered essential.
 - `ParameterizableClass.auxiliary_param_names`: A property that returns the names of the auxiliary parameters.
-- `ParameterizableClass.get_jsparams()`: A method that serializes an object's parameters to a JSON string (JsonSerializedParams).
+- `ParameterizableClass.get_jsparams()`: A method that serializes an object's parameters to a JSON string (`JsonSerializedObject`).
 - `ParameterizableClass.get_essential_jsparams()`: A method that returns a JSON string with essential parameters only.
 - `ParameterizableClass.get_auxiliary_jsparams()`: A method that returns a JSON string with auxiliary parameters only.
-- `ParameterizableClass.get_default_params()`: Class method returning default parameters for the class as a dictionary.
 - `ParameterizableClass.get_default_jsparams()`: Class method returning default parameters for the class as a JSON string.
+- `dumpjs(obj)`: Return a JSON string representation of an object.
-- `ParameterizableClass.from_jsparams(js)`: Class method to recreate an object from its parameters, stored in a JSON string.
+- `loadjs(js)`: Return an object from a JSON string.
 - `update_jsparams(js, updates)`: Return a new JSON string with selected parameters updated without full deserialization.
 - `access_jsparams(js, names)`: Return a dict with a subset of params, stored inside a JSON string.
 - `sort_dict_by_keys(d)`: Utility to produce a new dict whose keys are sorted alphabetically.